midbel/packit/README.md

 * **-d** specifies where the final package will be saved once build
 * the final argument specifies the context directory.
 All the paths given in the configuration file are supposed to be relative to this directory

+There are two additional options to control how the package is built.
+You can choose between:

+1. Building the full package (binary and documentation) together.
+2. Building only the documentation package via the **--only-docs** option.
+3. Building the binary and documentation packages separately thanks to the **--split-docs** option.

+The default behaviour is to build the full package binary and documentation included.

 ### Reading Packages - show metadata

 To show the metadata of an existing package, you can use the command